johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ```

 In the above snippet, I'm iterating through a list of the nearest neighbors returned from the similarity search.
-I'm printing
+I've
-all the details about the nearest neighbor & it's corresponding text chunk to help illustrate what is taking place.
+left commented code to illustrate some of the information we have access to during the for loop.

 Now that we hopefully have all information we need to answer the users question, we can pass it to chatGPT and see if it can
 use our custom data to answer a question.